Learn / Blog / Article

 What follows is the good, the bad, and even the ugly of getting our users’ feedback using NPS.

-Part 1: It took us two long years to set it up
+Part 1: it took us two long years to set our NPS system up

-We released the NPS feature in March of 2015, allowing Hotjar users to ask NPS questions in both Polls and Surveys:
+We released the NPS software feature in March of 2015, allowing Hotjar users to ask NPS questions in both on- and off-site surveys:

 And we launched our first poll to continuously survey our users in April of 2017 (we used to ask the NPS question only periodically in surveys before).

 That’s the honest answer: there wasn’t a clear ‘owner’ of NPS.

 So it slid by the wayside and got pushed down the To Do list by more pressing (and clearly assigned) concerns.

 This is a lesson we’ve learned at Hotjar over and over again: if you want something done, someone has to own the task.

 Or, as our Director of Demand Generation Jon Malmberg puts it: